junxit/us-congress-bills-119/bill.md

   >       - **(i)** a foreign source that is a foreign government; or
   >       - **(ii)** a foreign source that is not a foreign government; and
   >     - **(D)** with respect to a disclosure report that does not include the name or address of a foreign source, indicate, as part of the public record of such report included in such database, that such report did not include such information.
+  >   - **(2)** *Application of Federal privacy law; protections for natural persons*
+  >     - **(A)** *Application of Federal privacy law* Except as provided in subparagraph (B), a disclosure report filed pursuant to this section is not subject to Federal privacy law (including any exemption from disclosure described in section 552(b) of title 5, United States Code)).
+  >     - **(B)** *Protections for natural persons*
-  >   - **(2)** *Name and address of foreign source* The Secretary shall not disclose the name or address of a foreign source that is a natural person (other than the attributable country of such foreign source) included in a disclosure report—
+  >       - **(i)** *In general* Except as provided in clause (ii), with respect to a disclosure report filed under this section, the name or address (other than the attributable country) of a foreign source that is a natural person—
-  >     - **(A)** as part of the public record of such disclosure report described in paragraph (1); or
+  >         - **(I)** may not be publicly disclosed; and
-  >     - **(B)** in response to a request under section 552 of title 5, United States Code (commonly known as the “Freedom of Information Act”), pursuant to subsection (b)(3) of such section.
+  >         - **(II)** is exempt from disclosure under subsection (b)(3) of section 552 of title 5, United States Code (commonly referred to as the Freedom of Information Act).
+  >       - **(ii)** *Exceptions for contracts with a foreign country of concern or foreign entity of concern* Clause (i) shall not apply to a disclosure report filed pursuant to this section that contains information with respect to a contract described in subsection (a)(1)(B)(ii) entered into with a foreign country of concern or foreign entity of concern.
-  > - **(e)** *Interagency information sharing* Not later than 30 days after receiving a disclosure report from an institution in compliance with this section, the Secretary shall transmit an unredacted copy of such report (that includes the name and address of a foreign source disclosed in such report) to the Director of the Federal Bureau of Investigation, the Director of National Intelligence, the Director of the Central Intelligence Agency, the Secretary of State, the Secretary of Defense, the Attorney General, the Secretary of Commerce, the Secretary of Homeland Security, the Secretary of Energy, the Director of the National Science Foundation, and the Director of the National Institutes of Health.
+  > - **(e)** *Interagency information sharing* Notwithstanding any other provision of law, not later than 30 days after receiving a disclosure report from an institution in compliance with this section, the Secretary shall transmit an unredacted copy of such report (including the name and address of a foreign source disclosed in such report) to the Director of the Federal Bureau of Investigation, the Director of National Intelligence, the Director of the Central Intelligence Agency, the Secretary of State, the Secretary of Defense, the Attorney General, the Secretary of Commerce, the Secretary of Homeland Security, the Secretary of Energy, the Director of the National Science Foundation, and the Director of the National Institutes of Health.
   > - **(f)** *Definitions* In this section:
-  >   - **(1)** *Affiliated entity* The term affiliated entity, when used with respect to an institution, means an entity or organization that operates primarily for the benefit of, or under the auspices of, such institution, including a foundation of the institution or a related entity (such as any educational, cultural, or language entity).
+  >   - **(1)** *Affiliated entity* The term affiliated entity, when used with respect to an institution, means an entity or organization that operates primarily for the benefit of, or under the auspices of, such institution, such as a foundation of the institution, or an educational, cultural, or language entity.
   >   - **(2)** *Attributable country* The term attributable country means—
-  >     - **(A)** the country of citizenship of a foreign source who is a natural person, or, if such country is unknown, the principal residence (as applicable) of such foreign source; or
+  >     - **(A)** the country of citizenship of a foreign source who is a natural person, or, if such country is unknown, the principal residence of such foreign source; or
   >     - **(B)** the country of incorporation of a foreign source that is a legal entity, or, if such country is unknown, the principal place of business (as applicable) of such foreign source.
   >   - **(3)** *Contract* The term contract—
   >     - **(A)** means—
-  >       - **(i)** any agreement for the acquisition by purchase, lease, or barter of property or services by the foreign source;
+  >       - **(i)** any agreement for the acquisition by purchase, lease, or barter of property (including intellectual property) or services by the foreign source;
+  >       - **(ii)** except as provided in subparagraph (B)(ii), any agreement for the acquisition by purchase, lease, or barter of property (including intellectual property) or services from a foreign source; and
-  >       - **(ii)** any affiliation, agreement, or similar transaction with a foreign source that involves the use or exchange of an institution’s name, likeness, time, services, or resources; and
+  >       - **(iii)** any affiliation, agreement, or similar transaction with a foreign source that involves the use or exchange of an institution’s name, likeness, time, services, or resources; and
-  >       - **(iii)** any agreement for the acquisition by purchase, lease, or barter, of property or services from a foreign source (other than an arms-length agreement for such acquisition from a foreign source that is not a foreign country of concern or a foreign entity of concern); and
-  >     - **(B)** does not include an agreement made between an institution and a foreign source regarding any payment of one or more elements of a student’s cost of attendance (as such term is defined in section 472), unless such an agreement is made for more than 15 students or is made under a restricted or conditional contract.
+  >     - **(B)** does not include—
+  >       - **(i)** an agreement made between an institution and a foreign source regarding any payment of one or more elements of a student’s cost of attendance (as such term is defined in section 472), unless such an agreement is made for more than 15 students or is made under a restricted or conditional contract;
+  >       - **(ii)** an arms-length agreement for the acquisition by purchase, lease, or barter of property (including intellectual property) or services from a foreign source that is not a foreign country of concern or a foreign entity of concern; or
+  >       - **(iii)** any assignment or license of a granted intellectual property right (including a patent, trademark, or copyright) that is not associated with a category listed in the Commerce Control List maintained by the Bureau of Industry and Security of the Department of Commerce and set forth in Supplement No. 1 to part 774 of title 15, Code of Federal Regulations (or successor regulations).
   >   - **(4)** *Foreign source* The term foreign source means—
   >     - **(A)** a foreign government, including an agency of a foreign government;
   >     - **(B)** a legal entity, governmental or otherwise, created under the laws of a foreign state or states;
   >     - **(C)** a legal entity, governmental or otherwise, substantially controlled (as described in section 668.174(c)(3) of title 34, Code of Federal Regulations) (or successor regulations)) by a foreign source;
   >     - **(D)** a natural person who is not a citizen or a national of the United States or a trust territory or protectorate thereof;
-  >     - **(E)** an agent of a foreign source, including—
-  >       - **(i)** a subsidiary or affiliate of a foreign legal entity, acting on behalf of a foreign source;
-  >       - **(ii)** a person that operates primarily for the benefit of, or under the auspices of, a foreign source, including a foundation or a related entity (such as any educational, cultural, or language entity); and
+  >     - **(E)** an international organization (as such term is defined in the International Organizations Immunities Act (22 U.S.C.
+288));
-  >       - **(iii)** a person who is an agent of a foreign principal (as such term is defined in section 1 of the Foreign Agents Registration Act of 1938 (22 U.S.C.
+  >     - **(F)** a person who is an agent of a foreign principal (as such term is defined in section 1 of the Foreign Agents Registration Act of 1938 (22 U.S.C.
 611)); and
-  >     - **(F)** an international organization (as such term is defined in the International Organizations Immunities Act (22 U.S.C.
-288)).
+  >     - **(G)** an agent of any of the entities described in subparagraphs (A) through (F), including—
+  >       - **(i)** a subsidiary or affiliate of a foreign legal entity, acting on behalf of such an entity; and
+  >       - **(ii)** a person that operates primarily for the benefit of, or under the auspices of, such an entity, such as a foundation of such entity, or an educational, cultural, or language entity.
   >   - **(5)** *Gift* The term gift—
-  >     - **(A)** means any gift of money, property, resources, staff, or services; and
+  >     - **(A)** means any gift of money, property (including intellectual property), resources, staff, or services; and
   >     - **(B)** does not include—
-  >       - **(i)** any payment of one or more elements of a student’s cost of attendance (as such term is defined in section 472) to an institution by, or scholarship from, a foreign source who is a natural person, acting in their individual capacity and not as an agent for, at the request or direction of, or on behalf of, any person or entity (except the student), made for not more than 15 students, and that is not made under a restricted or conditional contract with such foreign source; or
+  >       - **(i)** any payment of one or more elements of a student’s cost of attendance (as such term is defined in section 472) to an institution by, or scholarship from, a foreign source who is a natural person, acting in their individual capacity and not as an agent for, at the request or direction of, or on behalf of, any person or entity (except the student), made for not more than 15 students, and that is not made under a restricted or conditional contract with such foreign source;
-  >       - **(ii)** assignment or license of registered industrial and intellectual property rights, such as patents, utility models, trademarks, or copyrights, or technical assistance, that are not associated with a category listed in the Commerce Control List maintained by the Bureau of Industry and Security of the Department of Commerce and set forth in Supplement No. 1 to part 774 of title 15, Code of Federal Regulations (or successor regulations); or
+  >       - **(ii)** any assignment or license of a granted intellectual property right (including a patent, trademark, or copyright) that is not associated with a category listed in the Commerce Control List maintained by the Bureau of Industry and Security of the Department of Commerce and set forth in Supplement No. 1 to part 774 of title 15, Code of Federal Regulations (or successor regulations); or
   >       - **(iii)** decorations (as such term is defined in section 7342(a) of title 5, United States Code).
-  >   - **(6)** *Restricted or conditional gift or contract* The term restricted or conditional gift or contract means any endowment, gift, grant, contract, award, present, or property of any kind which includes provisions regarding—
+  >   - **(6)** *Restricted or conditional gift or contract* The term restricted or conditional gift or contract means any endowment, gift, grant, contract, award, present, or property (including intellectual property) of any kind which includes provisions regarding—
   >     - **(A)** the employment, assignment, or termination of faculty;
-  >     - **(B)** the establishment of departments, centers, institutes, instructional programs, research or lecture programs, or new faculty positions;
+  >     - **(B)** the establishment of, or the provision of funding for, departments, centers, institutes, instructional programs, research or lecture programs, or new faculty positions;
-  >     - **(C)** the selection, admission, or education of students;
+  >     - **(C)** the selection, admission, or education of students; or
-  >     - **(D)** the award of grants, loans, scholarships, fellowships, or other forms of financial aid restricted to students of a specified country, religion, sex, ethnic origin, or political opinion; or
+  >     - **(D)** the award of grants, loans, scholarships, fellowships, or other forms of financial aid restricted to students of a specified country, religion, sex, ethnic origin, or political opinion.
-  >     - **(E)** any other restriction on the use of a gift or contract.

 - **(b)** *Prohibition on contracts with certain foreign entities and countries* Part B of title I of the Higher Education Act of 1965 (20 U.S.C.
 1011 et seq.) is amended by inserting after section 117 the following:
   > ## § 117A.
 Prohibition on contracts with certain foreign entities and countries